 |A Tiger Tank of the schwere Panzer-Abteilung 502 is painted with tiger shark’s teeth on the muzzle brake, summer 1943, Leningrad sector near Lake Ladoga.|

-The Nazis only reached the breaking point with the panzer arm in Russia in October 1941; until then, their inventory of tanks (a substantial portion of which were still Panzer IIIs) were "good enough."
+The Germans only reached the breaking point with the panzer arm in Russia in October 1941; until then, their inventory of tanks (a substantial portion of which were still Panzer IIIs) were "good enough."
 After the attack slowed at the gates of Moscow, the existing panzers were no longer "good enough," and something had to be done.
 That "something" would have to be a new, more powerful tank to take on the heavy Soviet tanks.
 That was when the motivation mentioned above kicked in.